-Purchased points, points transferred between members, points converted from a hotel and car loyalty programs, and e-Rewards, e-Miles, Valued Opinions and Diners Club points don’t count.
-Points earned from program enrollment, Tier bonuses, flight bonus points, and partner bonus points do not qualify as Companion Pass qualifying points.
+Purchased points, points transferred between members, points converted from hotel and car loyalty programs, and e-Rewards, e-Miles, Valued Opinions, and Diners Club points don’t count.
+Points earned from program enrollment, Tier bonuses, flight bonus points, and partner bonus points do not qualify as Southwest Companion Pass® qualifying points.

 How to redeem the Southwest Companion Pass

 Once you’ve earned the pass, the question becomes, how do you redeem it?
-First, you must log into your Rapid Rewards account and designate an individual as your companion.
+First, you must log in to your Rapid Rewards account and designate an individual as your companion.
 They will get a special Companion Pass card.
 You can even change who your designated companion is up to three times per calendar year if necessary.